DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 go version go1.21.1 linux/amd64
 ```

-#### Installing Dart SASS
+#### Installing Dart Sass
-Go to the Dart SASS release page and choose the version (I used version 1.66.1).
+Go to the Dart Sass release page, choose the version (I used version 1.66.1), and copy the link.
+Download it with `wget`:

 ```bash
 # Command to download with wget (run in Terminal):